Download Full Text (337 KB)

 The report proceeds in three parts.
 The first two sections provide a brief overview of utility tokens and the SAFT proposed in the Whitepaper.
 The final section outlines four concerns that should serve as a warning for those considering buying or selling tokens through a SAFT.

-The Cardozo Blockchain Project, "Not So Fast--Risks Related to the Use of a "SAFT" for Token Sales" (2017).
-Reports.
+Wright, Aaron; Berarducci, Patrick; Corva, Matthew; Cohen, Lewis; Epstein, Rachel; Lai, Joyce; Klayman, Joshua Ashley; Shapiro, Gabe; Schneider, Lee; and Rohr, Jonathan, "Not So Fast--Risks Related to the Use of a "SAFT" for Token Sales" (2017).
+Blockchain Project Reports.
 1.